-ere he Joined in 2020 from KappAhl where she years was Head of Sustainability.
-It has over 10 years of dedicated sustainability experience across fashion
+Joined in 2020 from KappAhl where she was Head of Sustainability.
+Has over 10 years of dedicated sustainability experience across fashion and retail.
+Joined in 2017 from Volvo Cars where he was SVP of Design.
+Brings over 20 years of design, innovation and leadership experience in the automotive industry.